 The Gondola above Rüdesheim… we took the Sparkling Wine package- photo credit Karen Lodder

 My daughter really wanted to stay in a wine village on the Rhine, and Rüdesheim fit perfectly into the plan.
 Our room was just a block from the touristy and rollicking Drosselgasse (who knew there were SO MANY bands in Germany playing Elvis cover tunes???).
 To avoid some of the tourist congestion, we rode the gondola up to the Germania statue.
 From there, the view was spectacular!
 Later, after a delicious and lethal Rüdesheimer coffee laced with Asbach!
 We enjoyed a delicious dinner and some wonderful wine… and then headed to the Drosselgasse where we joined the party (because who doesn’t like singing along with Elvis tunes?)

 Our first priority was enjoying an afternoon Kaffee with my Tante and Onkel in Bad Homburg (outside Frankfurt).
 It really was lovely to see them again.
-After this, we checked in to a hotel in Sachsenhausen.
+After this, then off we drove to Frankfurt where we checked in to a hotel in Sachsenhausen.
 This Frankfurt neighborhood on the south side of the Main river near Museum Row is known for its Apfelweinstuben.
 Oh MY it’s good.
 We drank a whole Bembel full.
 It went very well with the Pfifferlinge in Rahm Soße over Rosti.
 Swoon….